Hiking Safety Tips: Before you ever step foot on the trail…

 Personal Locator Beacons: If you frequently venture out into the backcountry, you should consider purchasing a Personal Location Beacon or a SPOT device that can be activated in an emergency.
 These devices will relay your position to a worldwide network of search and rescue satellites that will immediately notify search and rescue teams that you are in danger and where you are located.

-You should also consider carrying the following signalling devices:
+You should also consider carrying the following signaling devices:

 - Reflective materials (an emergency blanket is a great dual purpose signaling device)